ainwg/ainwg/README.md

 </div>

 ### About Me
-- 🌱 I'm currently studying at Universiti Malaysia Pahang, pursuing a Bachelor of Computer Science (Software Engineering)
+- 🌱 I'm a recent Bachelor's Degree Comp Sc graduate majoring in Software Engineering from Universiti Malaysia Pahang
-- 🔭 I hold a strong passion for mobile application development while maintaining a genuine interest in exploring various other tech domains such as web development, data field, and cloud solutions
+- 🔭 I hold a strong passion for mobile application development while maintaining a genuine interest in exploring various other tech domains such as web development, data management, and cloud solutions
-- ⚡ Fun fact: I can't code without starting my day with coffee
+- ⚡ Fun fact: Can't code without starting my day with coffee
 - 📫 You can reach me at nurainwg@gmail.com

 ### Connect with me